Tuesday, September 29, 2009

 DOG tours can be fast paced and I agree that some of the trips they organize may not be suited for kids but we decided to risk it and this was the result!

-I felt like the negative comments issued a challenge and was determined that everyone have a good time.
+I felt like the negative comments were a challenge and I was determined that everyone have a good time.
 My biggest fear in having the kids there was that their behavior might ruin the trip for others.
+I'm pleased to say that did not happen.

-Would we do it again tomorrow....in a heart beat!
+Would we do it again tomorrow?
+In a heart beat!

 The family time was priceless and we all enjoyed ourselves.
-As Chris and I pushed the strollers over cobble stone streets we soaked in the fall sun and reveled in the architecture and history.
+As Chris and I pushed the strollers over cobblestone streets we soaked in the fall sun and reveled in the architecture and history.

-Upside to a tour group:
+Upsides to a tour group:

-Excursions are planned out for you.
+• Excursions are planned out for you.

-You can opt out if you don't want to go on a portion of it.
+• You can opt out if you don't want to go on a portion of it.

-Transportation provided.
+• Transportation is provided.

-No car rental/getting lost hassles.
+• No car rentals or getting lost hassles.

-You make new friends.
+• You make new friends.

 Downside to a tour group:

-You are on a schedule and not keeping it affects others.
+• You are on a schedule and not keeping it affects others.

-It's hard to keep big groups together.
+• It's hard to keep big groups together.

-Sometimes the things you want to do aren't on the itinerary.
+• Sometimes the things you want to do aren't on the itinerary.

-Dinners can be lengthy and late.
+• Dinners can be lengthy and late.

+Budapest... was such a surprise.
 We really knew very little about Hungary before arriving.
 It is a complete mix of old and new.
-Much of it had been destroyed during WWII but many building have been restored to their former life.
+Much of it had been destroyed during WWII, but many buildings have been restored to their former life.
+This was the spectacular view from our room, but this picture does it no justice.

-This is a city FULL of monuments and statues commemorating everything from famous Generals to playing catch with your dog.
+This is a city FULL of monuments and statues commemorating everything from famous generals to playing catch with your dog.

 Buda on the left and Pest on the right.